Self-managed SSL Certificates

 - Uploading the new certificate before the old one expires

-smoxy displays the certificate's expiration date on the SSL tab to help you plan renewals.
+smoxy displays the certificate's expiration date on its detail page to help you plan renewals.

 INFO